shopping_cart

 Costa Koutsis CTA

-Costa is a Partner and Co-Practice Head of Ashurst’s global tax practice.
-He specialises in stamp duty, GST and other indirect taxes.
-With over 21 years of experience, Costa has advised on the indirect tax consequences for a range of transactions, including mergers and acquisitions, restructures and structured property and financing transactions across a variety of industries.
-Costa is a member of The Tax Institute’s New South Wales Office of State Revenue Liaison Committee as well as the organising committee for this conference. - Current at 11 July 2022
+Costa Koutsis, CTA, is a Partner at Corrs Chambers Westgarth and leads their state taxes practice.
+He specialises in stamp duty, land tax, GST and other indirect taxes.
+With over 24 years of experience, Costa has advised on the indirect tax consequences for a range of transactions, including mergers and acquisitions, restructures and structured property and financing transactions across a variety of industries. - Current at 17 March 2026

 Click here to expand/collapse more articles by Costa KOUTSIS.